ethlo/chronograph/README.md

 Easy to use Java Chronograph (stopwatch) allowing measurement of elapsed time.

 ## Features
-  * The same task name can be timed multiple times.
+  * The same task can be timed multiple times for aggregated/cumulative data.
   * Supports numerous metrics:
      - mean
      - median